 - Come to the admissions desk and we’ll direct you where to go!

 Information About COVID-19 Testing and Treatment at HCHD

 The Family Medical Clinic at HCHD offers two types of COVID-19 testing: diagnostic testing and SARS-CoV-2 antibody testing.

 SARS-CoV-2 antibody testing may show previous infection with COVID-19.
-Testing is available with a physician order or by calling 806/659-1130 to schedule an appointment.
+Testing is available with a physician order.

 - COVID-19 IgG/IgM antibody testing, also known as serology testing, checks for a type of antibody called immunoglobulin G (IgG) and immunoglobulin M (IgM).